cosmos/sdk-tutorials/nameservice/tutorial/02-app-init.md

 	// default home directories for the application CLI DefaultCLIHome = os.ExpandEnv("$HOME/.nscli")

-	// DefaultNodeHome sets the folder where the applcation data and configuration will be stored DefaultNodeHome = os.ExpandEnv("$HOME/.nsd")
+	// DefaultNodeHome sets the folder where the application data and configuration will be stored DefaultNodeHome = os.ExpandEnv("$HOME/.nsd")

-	// NewBasicManager is in charge of setting up basic module elemnets ModuleBasics = module.NewBasicManager()
+	// NewBasicManager is in charge of setting up basic module elements ModuleBasics = module.NewBasicManager()

 	// account permissions